 Chicken and Broccoli Stir Fry Recipe

-- Shaoxing wine: This is a secret weapon in Asian cooking and I always have it in my cupboard.
+- Shaoxing wine – This is a secret weapon in Asian cooking and I always have it in my cupboard.
 Mirin or dry sherry are great substitutes.
-If you can’t consume alcohol, use low-sodium chicken broth in place of the cooking wine in the marinade and also in place of the water.
+If you can’t consume alcohol, use low-sodium chicken broth in place of the cooking wine in the marinade and also in place of the water, but keep in mind the overall flavor will not be as robust.

-- Kosher salt: A must in all cooking.
-Make sure you are using Kosher salt, which is coarse, and not table salt.
+- Coarse salt – A must in all cooking.
+Make sure you are using kosher salt, which is coarse, and not table salt.

-- Cooked white rice: For serving.
-Optional, but I can’t imagine enjoying stir fry without it!
+- Cooked white rice (for serving) – This is optional, but I can’t imagine enjoying stir fry without it!

 Like most stir fry recipes, this comes together fast, so make sure you have all your ingredients prepped and ready to go like an assembly line!

-This chicken stir fry is perfect served over plain cooked white rice, so it can absorb the wonderful pan sauce!
-It also pairs well with my favorite roasted snap peas.
-But this really is a complete meal.
+This chicken stir fry is perfect served over plain cooked white rice or with fried rice, so it can absorb the wonderful pan sauce!
+And of course Chinese takeout at home is always good with some side dishes like Chinese dumplings, crab rangoon, or egg rolls.

 Chicken and Broccoli Stir Fry